4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 For instance, an employee is rewarded with concert tickets.
 The weather is disastrous, and the band doesn’t go on.
 They still derive a long-lasting, high-impact feeling from the experience, but now it’s negative.
 Their anticipation was wasted, too.

-That’s a stark example, but the bottom line is that employers have less control over the psychological outcome of an experience.
+That’s a stark example, but the bottom line is that employers can’t totally control the psychological outcome of an experience.
 In some cases, you might have preferred to give them the “weaker,” shorter-term satisfaction of a material gift framed meaningfully.

 Employee reward ideas and examples: What real-life companies are doing